-- 1. Did you find this Breakout helpful as in identifying issues in finding employment and on soft skills? - 2.
+- 1. Did you find this Breakout helpful as a way to navigate the High Commission for Migration Website? - 2.
 Was the content of the breakouts significant to you in some way? - 3.
 Do you believe you will be able to find more information in the ACM's website in the future?